 If you start your own business, you have to start paying tax directly, and the paperwork can be daunting.
-The decisions you make at the start of your business can significantly affect the amount of tax you pay, and getting the paperwork wrong will get you into hot water.
+The decisions you make at the start of your business can significantly affect the amount of tax you pay, and getting the paperwork wrong will land you in hot water.